pfren1998/SELINA/README.md

 ## Introduction

 Selina is a deep-learning based framework for single cell assignment with multiple references.
-The algorithm consists of three main steps: pre-training, fine-tuning and predicting.
-The reference datasets were first trained on MADA, a supervised deep learning framework, to obtain a pre-trained model.
-An autoencoder was then used to fine-tune the parameters of the pre-trained model.
-Finally, the labels from reference datasets were transferred to the query dataset based on the fully trained model.
-Along with the annotation algorithm, we also collected xx datasets which were uniformly processed and curated to provide users with comprehensive pre-trained models
+The algorithm consists of three main steps: cell type balancing, pre-training and fine-tuning.
+The rare cell types in reference datasets are first oversampled using SMOTE(Synthetic Minority Oversampling Technique), and then trained with MADA(Multi-Adversarial Domain Adaptation), a supervised deep learning framework, to obtain a pre-trained model.
+An autoencoder is subsquently used to fine-tune the parameters of the pre-trained model.
+Finally, the labels from reference datasets are transferred to the query dataset based on the fully-trained model.
+Along with the annotation algorithm, we also collect 137 datasets which were uniformly processed and curated to provide users with comprehensive pre-trained models.

 ## Workflow